Table of Contents

 The Climkit system is compatible with charging stations equipped with the OCPP communication protocol.

-Depending on the manufacturers, the stations are configured via their internal web server (accessible with the station's IP address) or through a mobile application (iOS or Android), as is the case for ABB Terra AC or Schneider stations.
+Depending on the manufacturer, charging stations are configured via their internal web server (accessible with the station's IP address) or via a mobile application (iOS or Android) as is the case, for example, for ABB Terra or Schneider stations.

-Configure the OCPP station with the URL of the Climkit OCPP server, which corresponds to the IP address of the Climkit Gateway (static IP to be defined in the router) and port 9000:
+Configure the OCPP station with the OCPP Climkit server URL, which corresponds to the static IP address of the Climkit Gateway (static IP to be defined in the router) and port 9000:

 ws://192.168.2.10:9000

-Then, enter the unique OCPP identifier of the station with which it connects to the OCPP server in the Climkit online portal under the station's name.
-ABB Terra stations have identifiers like "TACW2242920G0720".
+Then, enter the unique OCPP identifier of the station, which it uses to connect to the OCPP server, in the Climkit online portal under the station's name.
+ABB Terra stations have an identifier like "TACW2242920G0720".

 3. Climkit Remote OCPP Server

-This configuration allows management of metering, user authentication via RFID badges, and billing, but not dynamic load management for which a Gateway is essential.
+This configuration allows for metering, user authentication via RFID badges, and billing, but not for dynamic load management, for which a Gateway is essential.

-Insert the URL of the remote OCPP server into the station's configuration:
+Enter the remote OCPP server URL in the station's configuration:

 ws://ocpp.climkit.io:9000

-Create a ocpp-remote type Gateway in the online portal, create the station with its unique identifier under the Name field and associate it with this Gateway.
+Create a Gateway of type ocpp-remote in the online portal, create the charging station with its unique identifier under the Name field, and associate it with this Gateway.

-This configuration is mandatory for station types like Easee or Zaptec, which cannot be connected locally to a Climkit Gateway.
+This configuration is mandatory for Easee or Zaptec type stations that cannot be locally connected to a Climkit gateway.

 4. Troubleshooting

-Check the internet connection of the Gateway and the connection of the station to the Gateway.
+Check the gateway's internet connection and the charging station's connection to the Gateway.

-If the badge is still rejected, manually update the badge list on the Gateway by clicking Update configuration.
+If the badge is still denied, manually update the badge list on the Gateway by clicking on Update configuration.

 DLM meter reading issue